bootcoder/frog-talks/2-phase/1-week.md

 - NAME - What is an IP address?
 - NAME - What is a port?
 - Ransom - RACK
-- NAME - Why use REST
+- Ben - Why use REST
 - NAME - What do before and after filters do in Sinatra?

 ## Thursday: ActiveRecord!